 His books have been published in multiple editions in a dozen languages including Greek, Serbian, and Polish.
 The novels include Empires of Sand, China Run, and Ironfire.
 A short story, The Scroll, appears in an anthology entitled Warriors, published in 2010.

 After finishing Ironfire David took some years off to do other things, but has recently been observed sitting in a corner of his study, listening for the voices in his head to see if anyone is still home.
 No word on that as yet, but he is currently at work on a novel set in Paris during the Occupation.
-He recently completed a short story, Provenance, that will appear in a new anthology, Rogues, to be published later in 2013.
+He recently completed a short story, Provenance, that will appear in a new anthology, Rogues, to be published by Random House/Bantam in June 2014.

 David lives with his wife, Melinda, and their children, Ben and Li, on a farm east of Boulder, Colorado.
 Two horses and a dog round out the menagerie.
 The family is pictured above in Wadi Rum, Jordan, in June 2013.